Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots

 \section{Experimental Results}

-In this section, we evaluate our proposed methods in simulation and real-robot experiments using the Hello Robot's Stretch $2$~\cite{kemp2022design}, Fetch robot, and a UR5 robot mounted on a differential-drive base.
+In this section, we evaluate our proposed methods in simulation and real-robot experiments using the Hello Robot's Stretch $2$~\cite{kemp2022design}, Fetch robot, and a UR5.
 We use PyBullet~\cite{coumans2021} for collision checking, \ompl's Python bindings~\cite{sucan2012open} for planning, and Isaac Sim~\cite{nvidia2022isaacsim} for simulation and visualization.
 All experiments were conducted on an Intel i7-12700K CPU and an NVIDIA GeForce RTX4090 GPU.
-We consider both object detection/tracking task and human face detection task.
-For the robot's camera parameters in simulation experiments, we use a resolution of 640 $\times$ 480 pixels, a field of view of 42.5 degrees, and a clipping range of 0.3 meters for the near plane and 6 meters for the far plane.
+We consider both object detection/tracking, human face detection and activity recognition as perception tasks.
+For the robot's camera parameters in simulation experiments, we use a resolution of 640 $\times$ 480 pixels, a field of view of 42.5 degrees, and a clipping range of 0.3 meters for the near plane and 10 meters for the far plane.